-The Executive Director provides leadership and direction for the Division of Student Affairs, which includes the Office of Enrollment Services, the Office of Access and Inclusion, Residence Life, Student Life, New Student Orientation, International Student Programming, and Student Conduct.
+The Executive Director provides leadership and direction for the Office of Student Affairs which includes Disability Services, International Student Programming, New Student Orientation, Residence Life, Student Conduct and Discipline, Student Life and Student Resources.
 The Executive Director oversees the Student Conduct and Discipline Program.
-The Executive Director also ensures the College's compliance with the Family Education Rights and Privacy Act (FERPA).
+The Executive Director also ensures the College's compliance with the Family Education Rights and Privacy Act (FERPA) and Title IX.